Skip to Content

 The Alumni Achievement Award is the highest honour bestowed by the school , and recognizes Tim's exemplary achievements and contributions over four decades to veterinary medical research, teaching and mentoring of students and colleagues.

-Recognised by the World Assembly of the World Organisation for Animal Health (OIE) as a Collaborating Centre for Veterinary Epidemiology and Public Health.
-Collaborating centres provide scientific expertise and excellence in specific designated fields of competence and are consulted by the OIE to provide specialised input, advice or opinion.
+The EpiCentre, mEpiLab and China Animal Health and Epidemiology Center (CAHEC) have been recognised by the World Assembly of the World Organisation for Animal Health (OIE) as a Collaborating Centre for Veterinary Epidemiology and Public Health.

 Professor Cord Heuer was awarded the 2014 Massey University Research Medal –Supervisor.
 The award acknowledges the high quality research supervision Professor Heuer has provided over the past 10 years at Massey University.

 He has supervised 26 PhD students, as well as 34 master's, honours and diploma students.
 His research focus has been on infectious diseases, primarily Johne’s disease and leptospirosis, of both humans and livestock